imb/fctx/doc/usr/source/api_fct.rst

         Initializes your test framework.
 Every test program needs to begin with this declaration.

-.. c:function:: FCT_END()

-        Finalizes your test framework.
-Every test program neesd to end with this declaration.

 .. c:function:: FCT_BGN_FN(fname)

         *New in 1.6*.
 Allows you to start unit tests with a function,